Nursing/RN to BSN

 Degree: B.S.N.

-Offered in two flexible formats (on-campus and online) designed for students with busy schedules, the RN to BSN program at the Millersville University Wehrheim School of Nursing is designed for those who have obtained their associate degree in Nursing or diploma and RN license.
+Offered in a flexible online format designed for students with busy schedules, the RN to BSN program at the Millersville University Wehrheim School of Nursing is designed for those who have obtained their associate degree in Nursing or diploma and have or are eligible for their RN license.

 Why Study This Program?

-All course content and time offerings of courses for the traditional format are designed to meet the needs of non-traditional adult learners.
+Our program is designed to meet the needs of the evolving healthcare environment.
 By uniquely preparing to advocate for patients and the profession, graduates of this program lead initiatives in their work environment based on what they learned at the MU Wehrheim School of Nursing.
 The majority our students continue on to graduate school while others move into management, education and other advanced roles in healthcare.

 “Millersville's RN to BSN program helped expose me to various cultures and prepared me to be accepting of the differences in cultures.
 In turn, that has helped the transitions into different nursing opportunities in both Asia and Africa.”